 Finally he returned, and we swam around a rocky outcropping to the sea cave we individually kayaked through that morning.
 I spotted a spider crab dozing on the sea floor, then allowed the tide to push me forward into the cave, where the seabed rose to present a mesmerizing pattern of sand.
 The currents popped us out through the other end, and we explored the critters on the outside of the cave before hauling ourselves, me shivering, back into the dinghy for our return trip to the Sun Soleil.

-None of us ever set foot on the true island though, because soon I was fetched to return to my friends, who had been sought out by park rangers.
+None of us ever set foot on the true island though, because before I could relieve my bladder, I was fetched to return to my friends, who had been sought out by park rangers.
 We soon learned that there was a problem back on the Sun Soleil and that we were to be shuttled back, now donning NPS life jackets.
-As a few island visitors – more than we’d seen in our previous two days – snapped shots of us refugees, we looked sadly back at Anacapa, unvisited its lighthouse, and unconquered sea arch, each vowing to return and bag the island.
+As a few island visitors — more than we’d seen in our previous two days — snapped shots of us evacuees, we looked sadly back at Anacapa, its unvisited lighthouse, and unconquered sea arch, each vowing to return and bag the island.
 We received some solace in learning from the rangers exactly what it was that we’d discovered at Pelicans: a 26-foot basking shark.

 Somehow, in the rough chop, we made it back aboard the Sun Soleil without getting squished between the NPS vessel.
 Gary told us of his engine problems, which he assumed may have been from cruising through a bed of gnarly kelp, and said our trip would have to be cut short.
 We reluctantly headed back towards the mainland, each taking turns at the helm.
 It wasn’t without irony that Sally pointed out that there were still a few bananas on board.